-Moreover, the Bank has adopted a remuneration framework the main objective of which is to provide a unified remuneration management approach within the Group and a common framework taking into consideration the need for flexibility in the decision making process and the diverse operational models of the all units.
+Moreover, the Bank has adopted a remuneration framework the main objective of which is to provide a unified remuneration management approach within the Group and a common framework taking into consideration the need for flexibility in the decision making process and the diverse operational models of all units.
+The Bank promotes the integration of sustainability risk related factors into the remuneration policies.